XAI-toolkit/forecaster-toolbox/README.md

 The Forecaster Toolbox is developed to run on Unix and Windows systems with python 3.6.*  nstalled.
 We suggest installing python via the Anaconda distribution as it provides an easy way to create a virtual environment and install dependencies.
 The configuration steps needed, are described below:

-- Download the latest Anaconda distribution from: https://www.anaconda.com/distribution/ -Follow the installation steps described in the Anaconda documentation: https://docs.anaconda.com/anaconda/install/windows/
+- Download the latest Anaconda distribution from: https://www.anaconda.com/distribution/
+- Follow the installation steps described in the Anaconda documentation: https://docs.anaconda.com/anaconda/install/windows/

 ## Installation